ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

       puts("");

       play_roulette(choice, bet);
  ```
-So two things it needs from user is the bet and what number they pick.
+So two things it needs from user is, the bet and what number they pick.
 I also take a quick look at what I need to consider to get the flag so here are the win conditions of the main function.

  ``` c
  if(cash > ONE_BILLION) {